 The SI-111 consists of a thermopile, which measures surface temperature, and a thermistor, which measures sensor body temperature.
 The two temperature sensors are housed in a rugged aluminum body that contains a germanium window.

-The SI-111 has a 22 degree half angle field of view (FOV).
+The SI-111 has a 22-degree half-angle field-of-view (FOV).
 The FOV is reported as the half-angle of the apex of the cone formed by the target (cone base) and the detector (cone apex).
-The target is a circle from which 98% of the radiation viewed by the detector is being emitted; see image.
+The target is a circle from which 98% of the radiation viewed by the detector is being emitted.

 Note: Prior to November 2008, the SI-111 was named the IRR-P.